-25. Peer-on-peer Abuse
+25. Peer-on-peer abuse

 Staff will be aware that children are capable of abusing their peers.
-Abuse is abuse and should never be tolerated or passed off as 'banter' or 'part of growing up'.
+Abuse is abuse, and should never be tolerated or passed off as 'banter' or 'part of growing up'.
 Victims of peer abuse will be supported as they would be if they were the victim of any other form of abuse, in accordance with this Policy.
 Peer-on-Peer abuse can be carried out regardless of gender, however there is a greater risk that females will be victims and males perpetrators.
-In line with the new Keeping Children Safe in Education September 2019 sexual violence and harassment are now recognised as a form of peer on peer abuse.
+In line with the new Keeping Children Safe in Education, September 2019, sexual violence and harassment are now recognised as a form of peer-on-peer abuse.

 All staff will act immediately to alert relevant staff if they are aware of any risk of peer-on-peer abuse.
 All incidents will be recorded, statements taken, and evidence provided where possible.
-Bullying including cyberbullying is categorised under this category and is taken seriously by the School.
+Bullying, including cyberbullying, is categorised under this category and is taken seriously by all schools across the Trust.
 Actions will then be carried out by staff to support the victim.
 This may include counselling, mentoring, or participation in the Empower Course.
 There may be, in specific cases, risk assessments completed to ensure the safety of other children.